Lama-Aljohani/cpp-algorithms-level2-course5/README.md

 ## 🔗 Related Repository

-This repository is the private extension of the public course:
+This repository is the extension of the course:

 👉 https://github.com/Lama-Aljohani/cpp-programming-course/tree/main